BCCDC-PHL/bioinflow/README.md

 #### Introduction

-The bioinflow pipeline is a workflow that provides information such as tools used, tips, DAGs, and metadata on various pathogen genommics workflows utilized at the BCCDC-PHL.
+The bioinflow pipeline is a workflow that provides information such as tools used, tips, DAGs, and metadata on various pathogen genomics workflows utilized at the BCCDC-PHL.
 It is designed to provide information specific to your interests.
 You can select specific categories or pathogens of interest and it will return tools and tips curated for you.